A person, facing away from the viewer, holds a small rainbow flag in their right hand. Their left hand is at their forehead like a military salute.

 Why do you use the word "queer?"
 Isn't that offensive?

-"Queer" is sometimes used in derogatory ways, but has a long history of being used in positive ways both inside and outside of academia.
-While it was originally used as a derogatory word for people who might identify as Gay, Lesbian, Bisexual, and Transgender, LGBT communities and grassroots movements reclaimed the word "queer" in the late 1980s and early 1990s.
-The claiming of the word "queer" is meant to disrupt simple identity categories and challenge ideas of "normal."
+While “queer” was originally used as a derogatory word for people who might identify as Lesbian, Gay, Bisexual, Transgender, Queer, Two-Spirit, Intersex, Asexual (LGBTQ2SIA+), LGBTQ2SIA+ communities and grassroots movements reclaimed "queer" in the late 1980s and early 1990s.
+The reclaiming of the word "queer" is meant to disrupt simple identity categories and challenge ideas of "normal."
 In grassroots movements, it's used in a number of ways:

-2. As a political term for that works to resist notions of "the normal," and instead point out that identities are fluid and complex.
+• As a political term for that works to resist notions of "the normal," and instead point out how identities are fluid and complex.

-In academia, "queer" emerged through these grassroots movements as a concept that questions ideas of "the normal" and analyzes the ways in which power functions through creating "normality."
-"Queer Studies" and "Queer Theory" are the names of disciplines and fields of study in academic contexts, and have been established through programs, scholarship, arts, and activism since the early 1990s.
+In academia, "queer" emerged through these grassroots movements as a concept that questions ideas of "the normal" and analyzes the ways in which power functions through creating "normal" "Queer Studies" and "Queer Studies" and "Queer Theory" are the names of academic disciplines and fields of study and were established through programs, scholarship, arts, and activism since the early 1990s.